impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

         uses: actions/setup-java@v1
 ```
 >
-> When you see the above config for a GitHub action, it means it uses the v1 version of GitHub action defined in the repository [setup-java](https://github.com/actions/setup-java){:target="_blank" rel="noopener"}.
+> When you see the above config for a GitHub action, it means it uses the v1 version of GitHub action defined in the repository [setup-java](https://github.com/actions/setup-java){:target="_blank" rel="noopener" }.

-So in our case, we're running version 2 of [`actions/checkout`](https://github.com/actions/checkout){:target="_blank" rel="noopener"}.
+So in our case, we're running version 2 of [`actions/checkout`](https://github.com/actions/checkout){:target="_blank" rel="noopener" }.
 This action checks out the RBENV codebase, so the workflow can run the subsequent steps on it.

 The `actions/checkout` docs mention that the `$GITHUB_WORKSPACE` environment variable is used to tell the action which codebase to check out.
 This environment variable doesn't appear in the RBENV codebase itself, so presumably it's set in the repo's settings UI, and fetched by Github when the action begins to execute.